 Learn about the available choices on what to do with a 401(k) held at with a former employer.

-The more frequently you’ve changed jobs, the greater the chance that you have an old 401(k) with a former employer, maybe even one you forgot about over time.
-If you suspect you might have a lost 401(k), first look through old statements.
-You can also search online for unclaimed retirement benefits, but perhaps the best way to find an old 401(k) is the direct approach—contact the HR department at your former company to see if they can help.
+The more frequently you’ve changed jobs, the greater the chance that you may still have an old 401(k) with a former employer, maybe even one you forgot about over time.
+If you suspect you might have a lost 401(k), you can search online for unclaimed retirement benefits.
+But perhaps the best way to find an old 401(k) is the direct approach—contact the HR department at your former company to see if they can help.
 If the company was sold or merged, contact the current parent company, as your old 401(k) was likely merged into the new entity’s 401(k) plan.

 Once you locate your old 401(k) plan, it’s time to think of ways you can put it to work for your retirement goals.
-For many investors, 401(k) savings, including the ones they accumulated at past jobs, end up forming a major part of their retirement funds, so it’s important to make a wise choice of what to do with this money.
-Some questions you might ask yourself as you go through this process include:
+For many investors, retirement account savings, including the ones they accumulated at past jobs, end up forming a major part of their retirement funds, so it’s important to consider all your 401(k) alternatives, from keeping it to rolling it into an Individual Retirement Account (IRA).

 It’s important to understand the impact each choice has on your investment.
-Questions to ask yourself as you go through this process might be:
+Questions to ask yourself as you go through this process might include:

-After exploring the initial questions regarding what to do with your old 401(k), it’s time to examine the advantages and disadvantages of each of your choices.
-Refer to the TD Ameritrade Rollover IRA page for a more complete list of the advantages and disadvantages regarding each choice.
+After exploring the initial questions regarding what to do with your old 401(k), it’s time to examine the advantages and disadvantages of each of your choices, from maintaining your retirement account to 401(k) alternatives.

 A possible drawback to this plan is that it can be difficult to keep track of multiple accounts at different companies.
-Some people work in five or more jobs during their careers, so you should consider if you want to juggle five different 401(k) accounts.
-Additionally, your former employer might pass along certain plan administration or record keeping fees, and if they do you could be burdened with those.
+These days, the average person will change jobs every three to five years during their career, so you should consider if you want to juggle multiple 401(k) accounts.
+Additionally, your former employer might pass along certain plan administration or record-keeping fees, and if they do, you could be burdened with those.

 Rolling it into your current employer’s plan.
 You may be able to roll the old account into your current employer’s 401(k).
 Any earnings will continue to accrue tax-deferred until withdrawn.
 Plan investment choices may include low-cost, institutional-class products, which could mean you end up with more money accumulating in your account and less going into fees.
-The other advantage of rolling into the new plan is that if you end up needing the money before you turn 59 ½, you may be able to take penalty free withdrawals from a 401(k) between the ages of 55 and 59 ½.
-Generally, you wouldn’t be able to do that with an IRA.
+The other advantage of rolling into the new plan is that if you end up needing the money before you turn 59 1/2, you may be able to take penalty-free withdrawals from a 401(k) between the ages of 55 and 59 1/2.
+Generally, you wouldn’t be able to do that with an Individual Retirement Account (IRA).

 Before you decide to roll your money into a new 401(k) plan, understand your investment choices will be limited to those in the new plan, and you may incur tax consequences if you hold appreciated stock in your former employer’s plan account.

 Rolling it into an IRA.
-Another option is to take your old plan, or plans, and roll them over into an IRA.
-As with a 401(k), your funds will continue to grow tax-deferred until withdrawn and you may be able to make new contributions within normal IRA limits to continue to grow savings.
+Among your options for 401(k) alternatives is to take your old plan, or plans, and roll them over into an IRA.
+As with a 401(k), your funds will continue to grow tax-deferred until withdrawn, and you may be able to make new contributions within normal IRA limits to continue to grow savings.
 Plus, account maintenance fees are usually minimal.
 However, unlike most 401(k) plans, with an IRA you’ll have a much wider variety of investment choices, including mutual funds, ETFs, stocks, bonds, options, and more.
-And you can usually take penalty-free withdrawals before age 59 ½ to cover such things as education expenses, health insurance premiums, or a first-time home purchase.
+And you can usually take penalty-free withdrawals before age 59 1/2 to cover such things as education expenses, health insurance premiums, or a first-time home purchase.

 Cashing out.
-Of the four, cashing out may be the least desirable, for several reasons.
+Of the four, cashing out may be the least desirable option, for several reasons.

 If you’ve contributed to a former employer’s 401(k), it may be appealing to use your savings to pay off debt or fund an upcoming purchase like a down payment on a car or home.
 However, the long-term impact of cashing out your 401(k) can be quite significant.

 You have choices when it comes to your old 401(k), and each has its merits.
-Consider the options, and choose the one that helps you make the most of your savings for retirement.
-And should you choose to roll your accounts into an IRA, TD Ameritrade can help you through the process, from goal planning, helping you with the paperwork, and even contacting your current plan administrators, to helping you with your investment choices.
+Consider the alternatives, and choose the one that helps you make the most of your savings for retirement.
+And should you choose to roll your old 401(k) accounts into a TD Ameritrade IRA, our financial consultants can help you through the process, from helping you with goal planning to guiding you with your investment choices.

 for thinkMoney ®